Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 NOTE: Add liquid fertilizer during the summer.
 Feed the plant once every two weeks to supply it with extra nutrients.

-TIP: Dividing the plant every three years helps the leaves grow fuller.
+TIP: Dividing the plant every three years helps the plant grow fuller and show off the dark green leaf pattern.

 Grooming and Maintenance